sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * beforePeriod - *Object* *optional*.
 A *[TimePeriodRange](#TimePeriodRange)* object.
 BeforePeriod is the period before which the period is meant to cover.
 This date may be inclusive or exclusive in the range.
 * endPeriod - *Object* *optional*.
 A *[TimePeriodRange](#TimePeriodRange)* object.
 EndPeriod is the end period of the range.
 This date may be inclusive or exclusive in the range.
 * startPeriod - *Object* *optional*.
 A *[TimePeriodRange](#TimePeriodRange)* object.
 StartPeriod is the start date or the range that the queried date must occur within.
 This date may be inclusive or exclusive in the range.
+* validFrom - *String* *optional*.
+A timestamp from which the time range is valid.
+Values must follow the ISO 8601 syntax for combined dates and times, including time zone.
+* validTo - *String* *optional*.
+A timestamp from which the time range is superceded.
+Values must follow the ISO 8601 syntax for combined dates and times, including time zone.

 Example: